Cats are pretty darn good at surviving, but that does not mean they are immune to the risks of not having enough food or water.

-Knowing your cats eating habits is important to understanding their health!
-If they eat a full bowl of food every day then suddenly stop – it is important to understand why.
+Knowing your cats eating habits is important to understanding their overall health!
+If they eat a full bowl of food every day then suddenly stops eating – it is important to understand why.

 They rely on a diet that is protein rich and when they do not get enough it can result in illness and possibly death.
 Their livers do not support their bodies like other animals, which means they cannot process fat easily.

-Not eating – or drinking can be signs of serious issues so do not wait more than 2 or 3 days tops to take your cat to the vet!
+Not eating – or drinking can be signs of serious issues, so do not wait more than 2 or 3 days tops to take your cat to the vet!

 Reasons A Cat Might Not Eat